RubixML/ML/README.md

 ```

 ### Adam
-Short for Adaptive Momentum Estimation, the Adam Optimizer uses both Momentum and RMS properties to achieve a balance of velocity and stability.
+Short for *Adaptive Momentum Estimation*, the Adam Optimizer uses both Momentum and RMS properties to achieve a balance of velocity and stability.

 ##### Parameters:
 | Param | Default | Type | Description |